JelaniThomas/JelaniThomas.github.io/_posts/2021-05-18-micromovies_an_analysis_of_starting_a_streaming_company.markdown

 ### Next Steps
 MicroMovies should do research on which international countries account for the highest percentage of international box office share.

+MicroMovies should analyze which genres and MPAA Ratings do the best internationally and domestically